 - If you are leaving the assets to a trust: It is true that a trust can receive the assets in your IRA upon your death, but it is a complex topic beyond the scope of this article.
 Speak with your estate planning professional if this is something you are considering.

 - Providing your spouse with flexibility: It sometimes makes sense for your spouse to disclaim the assets in your IRA.
 Why would someone disclaim money, you might be asking?
 As the size of your estate grows, some complex tax planning considerations arise, including the use of a disclaimer.
 For these purposes, you’ll want to make sure that you name not just a primary beneficiary of your IRA but a secondary beneficiary as well.

-If you have any questions about how best to structure the designation of your IRA beneficiary, retirement account, or life insurance proceeds, or have other estate planning concerns, give us a call at (646) 736-7539, mention this article, and save $750 on a Family Wealth Planning Session.
+If you have any questions about how best to structure the designation of your IRA beneficiary, retirement account, or life insurance proceeds, or have other estate planning concerns, please contact us.

 You can schedule a call with us or reach us directly at 855.528.9637 to learn more about how best to plan today to protect those most important to you.